Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 - **AnylineEnergyModuleView** for power meter and gas meter scanning
 - **AnylineMRZModuleView** for MRZ and passport scanning

-In this example, we'll implement a *Barcode* scan.
+In this example, we implement *Barcode* scanning.

-Create a member variable `scanView` of the type of the module-specific view that you want to implement.
+- Create a member variable `scanView` of the type of the module-specific view that you want to implement.

 	In this case: `AnylineBarcodeModuleView scanView;`

-Have a look at the `ViewDidLoad` method on how to set up the Scan View.
+- Have a look at the `ViewDidLoad` method on how to setup the Scan View.

 	Basically, a new instance of our module-specific view (in this case: *AnylineBarcodeModuleView*) is created and a frame in which the view is rendered is delivered.

-`SetupWithLicenseKey` is called with the following parameters:
+- `SetupWithLicenseKey` is called with the following parameters:

 	- The license key of **your** personal bundle identifier
 	- The delegate that will listen to the results (in this case: the `RootViewController`, because we'll let it implement the delegate of our module-specific view)
 	- An error which is filled with an error description if the setup fails (for example, when the license key is wrong).

 	If anything goes wrong in the setup, the error description is presented to the user in form of an alert view.

-Finally, the scan view is added as a subview of our `RootViewController.View`.
+- Finally, the scan view is added as a subview of our `RootViewController.View`

 ```csharp
 public override void ViewDidLoad()